Jamesits/BrainPower/README.md

 ## Production Guide

+### Ordering

+For stable releases, you can go to [releases](https://github.com/Jamesits/BrainPower/releases) to download an gerber files archive.
+Most PCB manufacture sites accept this format.

+For development releases, you can use the open-source [KiCAD](http://www.kicad-pcb.org/) to open the project file located in the `BrainPower` sub-folder and plot the gerber files.

+### Notes when ordering PCB

+* PCB thickness: 1.6mm
+* 45Â° chamfered border for gold fingers

 ### PCI express I/O Bracket

 TBD.

-### Notes when ordering PCB

-* PCB thickness: 1.6mm
-* 45° chamfered border for gold fingers